 Dentist vs Orthodontist: Why you should choose an Orthodontist for orthodontic treatment

-The American Association of Orthodontist recommends that all children have an orthodontic consultation by the age of 7 to evaluate their growth, and look for potential issues and etc. First and foremost you want to make sure that the orthodontist you choose is American Board Certified.
+The American Association of Orthodontist recommends that all children have an orthodontic consultation by the age of seven to evaluate their growth, and look for potential issues, etc. First and foremost, you want to make sure that the orthodontist you choose is American Board Certified.

 What does that mean?
 A board certified orthodontist is an orthodontist who has voluntarily gone through hundreds of additional hours of preparation to prove their judgment, skills and knowledge required for providing the highest level of patient care.